 When going to save a file, we may accidentally save over another file, and erase work that was important to us or that took a long time for us to complete.
 This can be frustrating and can set us back on a deadline that we may be trying to meet.

-The good news is that the file may still be there, it’s just not visible to us.
-When you save over a file, the data is replaced, but it can still be recovered.
-In this article, we’re going to take a look at how to recover overwritten files.
+In this article we’re going to take a look at how to recover overwritten files.
 There are multiple ways to recover overwritten files in Windows 10, so if one isn’t working for you be sure to take a look at the other methods below.

 While I choose to recover Word files in this example, recovering other types of data can be accomplished in the same way as shown from the steps above.

-Recovering Overwritten Files on Windows 10 Using Previous Versions
+Method 2: Recover Overwritten Files Using Previous Versions

 Previous versions are copies of files that Windows creates as part of a backup or as a restore point.
 Windows does this automatically for you and this is a feature that is built right into the operating system.